hivert/fpseries/README.md

 Series.
 I've mainly in view application to enumerative and algebraic combinatorics.
 They are two different formalizations:

 1 - An axiom free formalization of truncated formal power series (i.e. polynomials mod $X^n$).
 It is largely based on the work of Cyril Cohen et al. on Newton Sums.

    https://github.com/math-comp/newtonsums

-The main difference is that they assumed the base ring to be a field whereas I tried to use the more general base ring setting to formalize the different properties.
+The main difference is that they assumed the base ring to be a field whereas I tried to use the more general base ring (or even semi-ring) setting to formalize the different properties.

 2 - Formal Power Series using classical axioms.
 These are defined as the inverse limit of the truncated power series allowing to transfer easily result between the two settings.

 The main results are
 - formula for the multiplicative inverse of a series both in a commutative and non-commutative setting;
 - geometric series;
 - formal derivative and primitive (commutative and non-commutative);
 - composition of power series (assuming the inner one has zero constant coefficient);
 - Lagrange inversion formulas (Lagrange-Bürmann theorem);
-- exponential and logarithm series.
+- exponential, logarithm, powering and square root series.

 All those results are proved both for truncated and non-truncated series.